Chart Color Schemes

 Maroubra shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Maroubra is notably high with 45.7% of residents aged 15+ holding university qualifications, exceeding national (30.4%) and NSW (32.2%) averages.
+Maroubra has a notably high educational attainment among residents aged 15 and above, with 45.7% holding university qualifications.
+This is higher than the national average of 30.4% and the NSW average of 32.2%.
 Bachelor degrees are the most common at 29.5%, followed by postgraduate qualifications (13.4%) and graduate diplomas (2.8%).
-Vocational pathways account for 24.7% of qualifications among those aged 15+, with advanced diplomas at 10.9% and certificates at 13.8%.
-Educational participation is significant, with 30.5% of residents currently enrolled in formal education, including 8.6% in primary, 7.1% in secondary, and 7.1% in tertiary education.
+Vocational pathways account for 24.7% of qualifications, with advanced diplomas at 10.9% and certificates at 13.8%.

 Frequently Asked Questions - Education